The Winemaking Difference

 Bottling

 The final step is a crucial one in making a quality finished product that is ready for consumption.
-Special bottling equipment allows for final filtering, filling, corking, capsuling, labeling and casing.
+Special bottling equipment allows for sterile filtering, filling, corking, capsuling, labeling and casing.

 Sterility

-One key detail that separates average wines from great ones is the (often thankless!) work that goes into making sure every tool, tank and container that touches the wine is free from contaminants.
-Many long hours are spent making sure the equipment we use is immaculate.
+One key detail that separates average wines from great ones is the (often thankless) work that goes into making sure every tool, tank and container that touches the wine is free from contaminants.
+We spend many long hours making sure all the equipment we use is immaculate.

 Primitivo

-Our Primitivo was originally planted in 2003 at a time when it was new to California.
-This "Italian Zinfandel" is lighter, less dense and ripens more evenly in our local climate.
-It grows head-trained on our lower hillside block, dry farmed on deep rooted special rootstock to extract maximum flavors and minerality from this terroir.
-We make award-winning red Primitivo, Rosé, sparkling Aria, Primabera and Seta blends from these grapes.
+Planted in 2003, these are our oldest vines.
+The Primitivo is a close relative of the Zinfandel, yet lighter, less dense and ripens more evenly in our local climate.
+It grows head-trained on our lower hillside block, dry farmed on deep-rooted special rootstock to extract maximum flavors and minerality from this terroir.
+We make our award-winning red Primitivo, Rosé, Primabera and Seta blends from these grapes.

 Grenache